strategyengine/flarestrategyengine/whitepaper.md

 # Distribution

 - FSE token distributions
-    - July through September 16 - 70000 FSE (multiple drops to trustline holders)
+    - July through September 16 - 70000 FSE (multiple drops to verified trustline holders)
     - September: 10000 FSE (one scheduled drop)
     - October: 5000 FSE (one scheduled drop)
     - November: 3000 FSE (one scheduled drop)
     - December: 2000 FSE (one scheduled drop)
     - January: 1000 FSE (one scheduled drop)
     - February: 1000 FSE (one scheduled drop)
-    - 92% of tokens will be distributed to trustline holders by the end of the airdrop schedule.
+    - 92% of tokens will be distributed to verified trustline holders by the end of the airdrop schedule.
 The remainder will be used for activities including but not limited to initiating new lifecycles of the strategy engine, purchase of promotional media and resources directly related to running the strategyengine (cloud, hardware & software)

 - SSE token distributions are triggered by the need for component testing